Mapping cemetery plots containing multiple burials

 Once in position then Save

 5. To get a second object in exactly the same location use the copy to another layer icon.
-Select the feature, then the copy icon, then under the Select Layer dialog that appears next, pick the plot layer from the list.
+First close the Feature Editor.
+Select the feature (click on it), then the copy icon, then under the Select Layer dialog that appears next, pick the plot layer from the list, then Save.

 A screenshot of a computer